-After entering in 2004, Red Bull have grown into one of Formula 1's most successful teams - with five Drivers' titles, four Constructors' crowns, 73 pole positions and 75 race victories.
+After entering in 2004, Red Bull have grown into one of Formula 1's most successful teams - with six Drivers' titles, five Constructors' crowns, over 80 pole positions and over 90 race victories.
 Not bad for an energy drink company.

 From the ashes of Stewart Grand Prix and Jaguar Racing rose Red Bull Racing.

 Bought by now-deceased Red Bull owner Dietrich Mateschitz, Red Bull Racing made its official debut in 2005, finishing seventh in its first two seasons running first a Cosworth and then a Ferrari engine.